 What Processes Are Ideal for Hyperautomation?
 (Automate any business process end to end)

-Hyper automation, as Garten explains, involves automating every possible business process at each stage and level.
+Hyper automation, as Gartner explains, involves automating every possible business process at each stage and level.
 Some tasks are more amenable to automation than others, and others require multiple approaches to capitalize on automation.

 Financials might be the best place to start automation because it’s cost-effective and increases efficiency in those departments.
 From expense reports to tax documents, automation can reduce the impact of human error and provide real-time data on trends so that management can make better financial decisions.